Stevie Riks: Career detail and highlights

 Riks hosted "The Liverpool Beatles Mathew Street Festival" from 2009 through 2012, where he compered and performed as John, Paul, George and Ringo.
 He has branded himself as "The One-Man Beatles" as his video impersonations incorporate each of The Beatles together, as well as individually.
 Riks released a self-penned album titled Songs from the Parlour and was a co-writer on a 2008 Christmas single performed by Davy Jones of The Monkees.

 In 2011 Riks was interviewed by the Liverpool Echo about his childhood home in Ellesmere Port.

 In May 2016 Riks' vocals on his take of David Bowie singing "My Way" – Bowie's attempt to write the song for Frank Sinatra and re-creating it on "Life on Mars?" were featured newspapers and trade magazines including Rolling Stone, NME and Billboard.
 The confusion caused in the music world began with Riks' vocals being replaced by pictures of Bowie on a YouTube video by an unknown source, credited as Bowie's "newly discovered, unreleased music" and had to be subsequently retracted by the media outlets.

 Also in 2016, Riks recorded several video comedy sketches on the streets of London with producer and cameraman Tony Briggs for Comedy Central.

 Advocacy

-Riks is additionally an avid animal rights activist who's taken part in protests to protect wildlife and spends his time advocating for animals as well as creating and selling acrylic and pastel artwork of the rock and pop personalities he respects and impersonates.
+Riks is an animal rights activist who has taken part in protests to protect wildlife and spends his time advocating for animals as well as creating and selling acrylic and pastel artwork of the rock and pop personalities he respects and impersonates.